Apple Mail Email Signature Setup

 Quick Fix

-- Mac: Mail > Preferences > Signatures tab
+- Mac: Mail > Settings > Signatures tab

 - iPhone/iPad: Settings > Mail > Signature